John Limb

 John O. Limb is an Australian engineer, known for fundamental contributions to the development of digital video communications and holder of a series of patents related to computer communications.

 Early life and education

-Born in Western Australia, he got a Bachelor of Electrical Engineering (B.E.E.)
+Born in Western Australia, he received a Bachelor of Electrical Engineering (B.E.E.)
 (1963) and a Ph.D. on the thesis Vision Oriented Coding of Visual Signal (1967), both from the University of Western Australia.
 Limb studied the human vision's role in the encoding of picture, partially under the direction of Dr. Albert Seyler and Professor Zig Budrikis.